Rami-Sabbagh/rami-sabbagh.github.io/content/en/posts/2015-05-20-pixelizerbox-v0-1-3-0-update-modding-support.md

 draft: false
 ---

+> **ⓘ Notice:** This is a post from the _childhood archive_.
+Kept as a reference on my childhood attempts to publish something on the internet.
+It was originally published using a free hosted Wordpress blog.

 Hi Everyone, Today I pushed the first update after a long time :D

 You can download it directly from [itch.io](http://ramilego4game.itch.io/pixelizerbox) page.